fbpx

 4. Gothenburg, Sweden

-But despite its relatively large size, Sweden's second city has a different feel from the capital, Stockholm.
+But despite its relatively large size, Sweden's second biggest city has a different feel from the capital, Stockholm.
 The city's look and feel is best known for its Dutch-style canals and leafy boulevards.

 The reason?
 Gothenburg was built by the Dutch during the 1600s, as they were considered the best at building on marshland.
 The original city was built inside a large zigzag-shaped city wall, a feature that characterised the city for centuries.